toshi0607/Go-FAQ-Japanese-Edition/original.md

 that is part of every Go program.
 The runtime library implements garbage collection, concurrency, stack management, and other critical features of the Go language.
-Although it is more central to the language, Go's runtime is analogous to `libc`, the C library.
+Although it is more central to the language, Go’s runtime is analogous to `libc`, the C library.

-It is important to understand, however, that Go's runtime does not include a virtual machine, such as is provided by the Java runtime.
+It is important to understand, however, that Go’s runtime does not include a virtual machine, such as is provided by the Java runtime.
 Go programs are compiled ahead of time to native machine code (or JavaScript or WebAssembly, for some variant implementations).